dmitryhits/ProtonBeamTherapy/README.md

         # print(f'Trimmed mean {round(tm, 2)}, Error on trimmed mean: {round(etm, 2)}, SNR: {round(tm/etm, 2)}')
 ```

+5 phatom layers each 1 cm thick, the two outer layers had skull as their material, the 3 inner ones had water as the material.
+The beam was 250 MeV proton pencil beam.
+The sensor thickness was varied between 20 and 1000 $\mu$m

 ```python
 import matplotlib.pyplot as plt plt.scatter(thicknesses, np.array(tm)/np.array(etm))